 Alternative options include scholarships, grants, part-time jobs during studies, work-study programs, or attending community colleges before transferring to four-year institutions.

-Is it possible for all types of student debt to be forgiven?
+Can all types of student debt be forgiven?

 While complete forgiveness of student debt may not be feasible, there are discussions and proposals for targeted relief or partial forgiveness based on specific criteria such as income level, occupation, or public service.